rohit-dimagi/tf-import/README.md

 ## Examples
+* If you have different profiles under ` ~/.aws/credentials` then use `--profile <profile name>` when running the script to use the correct one. by default it's using `default` profile.
 * Import EC2 instances from region eu-west-1 with a hosted-zone name  and a tag to limit the import radius.
 Multiple tags supported.
 ```
 python main.py --resource ec2 --local-repo-path <dir to put the generated files> --region <aws region name> --hosted-zone-name <route53 zone name for DNS records> -t <TAG NAME> <TAG VALUE>